lakam99/redweb/README.md

 const app = new HttpsServer(options);
 ```

-### WebSocket Server with Handlers
+### WebSocket Server with Routes and Handlers

-RedWeb supports **handler-based routing** for WebSocket connections, allowing you to modularize and secure your WebSocket message handling logic.
+RedWeb uses **route-based architecture** for WebSocket connections, allowing you to modularize and secure your WebSocket message handling logic.

 #### Defining a Custom Handler